gopro/labs/docs/log/README.md

 **Choose Rec.709 when:**
 - Delivering for standard HD broadcast or streaming
 - Monitoring on a standard HD display
-- The final destination is YouTube, Vimeo, or similar platforms
+- The final destination is YouTube in Rec.709, Vimeo, or similar platforms
 - Working in a standard SDR workflow

 ### Rec.2020